 It can become an obstacle to focus and calm down during an anxiety attack.
 It is difficult to think of anything else, but the tremendous amount of anxious energy flowing throughout the body at the time.
 It ultimately becomes overwhelming as it can completely consume the entire individual.

-What can a person do to cope with or help fight off an anxiety attack?
+What can a person do to cope with or help fight off an panic attack?

 Anxiety attacks often happen rather suddenly and sometimes unexpectedly.
 With that in mind, it may be a good idea to have a plan in place in case an attack ever occurs.
 For example, if you are at work, at school, or out in public, it may help to step away from any crowds to get some space and find somewhere to try to collect yourself as best as possible.

-A list of some coping techniques that may be helpful:
+A list of some coping techniques for anxiety and panic attacks that may be helpful:

 - Listening to music